 Ranch is a buttermilk-and-mayonnaise based dressing named after the ranch in Hidden Valley, California where it was first served almost 60 years ago.
 My homemade dressing isn’t trying to emulate the stuff that comes in a bottle, because if that’s what you’re craving, then I honestly believe only the original will do.
 Instead, what I was aiming for was a tangy rendition, packed with herbs, with enough body to coat greens and vegetables, but not overpower.
 In this recipe there’s some yogurt to lighten the mix, and basil brings extra fragrance and sweetness, while the paprika lends a smoky note.
-It’s my variation on a classic, and a favourite in its own right. - tara o'brady
+It’s my variation on a classic, and a favourite in its own right. —Tara O'Brady

-Cover and refrigerate for an hour before using, to allow the flavours to blend and develop.
+Cover and refrigerate for an hour before using, to allow the flavors to blend and develop.